re3Dev/Helm/README.md

-# This Repository has moved to: https://github.com/re3Dev/helm-vite
+# This repository is deprecated and current work has moved to: https://github.com/re3Dev/helm-vite
 # HELM - Web application for multiple 3D-printers